-- 3. If you have more words to program, enter the 3digit code of each word until you are finished. - 4.
-When you have entered six words, the system will recite the label.
-If your label is less than six words, press [#]. - 5.
+- 3. If you have more words to program, enter the 3digit code of each word until you are finished. - When you have entered the maximum number of words, the system will recite the label.
+If your label is less than the maximum number of words, press [#]. - 5.
 To have the system read the new label to you, enter the programming section for the label again. - 6.
 If the label is correct, press [#].
 To change the label again, repeat steps 1-5, above. - 7.
 Record the new label in the appropriate section of the Programming Worksheets.

-See section 9, "Label Programming" for more information on how to program labels.
+See section 8, "Label Programming" for more information on how to program labels.